Procedural Checklist Details

 Make sure that all members of your committee are members of the graduate faculty.
 Submit signed thesis and dissertation committee appointment forms at least three semesters in advance of your planned graduation date.
 More details found below.

-A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
-One member of the committee must be from a department outside the student’s area of specialization.
+- A thesis committee must have a minimum of three members, with the major professor and at least one additional professor drawn from the department in which the student is majoring.
+One member of the committee can be from a department outside the student’s area of specialization.
 All members of the committee must be members of the VSU graduate faculty or be approved by exception by the dean of the Graduate School.

 Submit Thesis/Dissertation Committee Form to the Graduate School

-Prepare Draft of Proposall
+Prepare Draft of Proposal